Important Election Dates

 Registering to vote is easy as 1, 2, 3.
 Not sure if you’re registered?
 Here’s where to check.

 Related Online Resources for Ohio Voters

-Vote411.org - personalized voting information.
+Vote411.org, opens a new window — Personalized voting information.
 See the races and issues on your ballot, compare candidates side-by-side, and read their views on the important issues in their own words.
 Brought to you by the League of Women Voters.

 Be a Poll Worker

 Be a civic duty super star and work the polls so they aren’t short-staffed this election – you even get paid!

 About Our Nonpartisan Partners